SEND Information Report

 How accessible is the school environment?

-You can find further information in our Accessibility Plan available on the school website.
+You can find further information in our Accessibility Plan available on the school website here.

-12. What are the arrangements for consulting and invovling parents of children with SEND in their child's education?
+12. What are the arrangements for consulting and involving parents/carers of children with SEND in their child's education?

-As a school we recognise and highly value the central role of the parent in their child’s personal and educational development.
-We recognise that the support from parents helps to secure the best possible outcomes for any child, particularly with a SEND.
-Parents are consulted and informed at each stage of the school’s involvement with their child in the area of SEND during parent consultation meetings, ILP review meetings and Annual Reviews (linked to Education Health Care plans).
+As a school we recognise and highly value the central role of the parent/carer in their child’s personal and educational development.
+We recognise that the support from parents helps to secure the best possible outcomes for any child, particularly with a Special Educational Need and/or Disability.
+In the area of SEND, parents/carers are consulted and informed at each stage of the school’s involvement with their child during parent consultation meetings, Individual Support Plan review meetings and Annual Reviews (Education Health and Care plans only).

-Parents are encouraged to arrange a meeting with their child’s class teacher if they feel this would support them and their child.
-The SENCo will work alongside the teachers, parents and pupils.
+Parents/carers are encouraged to arrange a meeting with their child’s class teacher if they feel this would support them and their child.
+The SENCo will work alongside the teachers, parents/carers and pupils.

 What are Hassocks Infant School’s arrangements for consulting and involving pupils with SEND in their education?